 Firstly, learning via ‘doing’ is the best way for me to pick up a new skill.
 I’m also not alone in believing hands-on learning is the best method to understand new concepts.
 Demme Learning states that “when students make connections between the concepts in the classroom and concepts in the real world, more parts of their brains are activated, and the knowledge gained more easily transfers to long-term memory”.

 Secondly, I wanted people to be able to learn SEO and apply their skills immediately to optimize a website that they have access to (whether it be their employers website, their own blog, or their own small businesses website).
-As a result of this, I created Right Hand Man, which is at its core a platform people can use to analyze their website to find actionable recommendations.
+As a result of this, I created Pulse, which is at its core a platform people can use to analyze their website to find actionable recommendations.

-As seen in the image below, when you use Right Hand Man to run a website audit, you will be presented with a Results tab, a Learn tab, an Explain tab, and a Repair tab.
+As seen in the image below, when you use Pulse to run a website audit, you will be presented with a Results tab, a Learn tab, an Explain tab, and a Repair tab.

 The contents of each of these tabs are pretty self-explanatory.
 In a nutshell: